Siphon880gh/work-day-scheduler/README.md

 Work Day Scheduler
 =====
 By Weng Fei Fung.
-Schedule your work day on a convenient one page app.
+Schedule your work day on a convenient single page app.

 You schedule events for the day.
 It'll break down the day into work hours which are color-coded to indicate past, present, or future.
 You can easily add events to hours and save them.
 The events will load back up the next time you open the app.